Recruitment

 How do the main options compare on all four questions?

-The four questions in this article were four lenses on the same decision: once candidates start preparing with AI, does your soft skills test still tell you something real?
+Once candidates start preparing with AI, does your soft skills test still tell you something real?
+That is the decision hiding behind prep risk, prediction, completion, and job specificity.

-The tradeoff teams keep hitting.
 A manager interview scores well on prediction and uses your own bar for what good looks like.
 It does not scale to every applicant without blocking calendars.
-A live roleplay built from your job description is the only category here that scores well on all four lenses without a manager in the room each time.
+A live roleplay built from your job description is the only category here that scores well on all four checks without a manager in the room each time.

-What to do with this.
 If your current tool sits in the easy-to-prepare column and weak on prediction, assume polished shortlists may not mean much once the person starts.
 If it finishes poorly, you are paying for dropouts with extra phone screens.
 If the answer key is shared, the prep economy already has a head start.
-The goal is not a perfect score on every lens.
+The goal is not a perfect score on every check.
 It is knowing which weakness you are accepting, and whether that matches the role you are hiring for.

 What this means for your hiring

-Soft skills assessment before the interview is settled.
-The question now is whether your test still tells you something real.
+Pre-interview soft skills assessment is standard now.
+The question is whether your test still tells you something real.
 Three checks before you buy or keep a tool:

 1. Look for a public answer key.
 If a tool sends the same questions to every company, or scores against a generic personality chart, assume the answers are already online.